-Here are some past projects I was involved in:
+Here are some other projects I was involved in:

 Improving the t-SNE data visualisation algorithm via stochastic sampling (US Navy ONR, N62909-18-1-2076, £100K, June 2018–October 2019).
 This project, co-developed with Alistair Morrison, involves combining ‘spring models’ for laying out high-dimensional data, with the tSNE algorithms which do a similar job.
 The aim is to make tSNE faster, and to address some of the shortcomings pointed out in the this fine Distill.pub article by Wattenberg, Viégas and Johnson (e.g. global structure).